TejUzumaki/Tejuzumaki/README.md

 > **I build enterprise-grade, zero-backend applications entirely from an Android tablet.**

-No high-end PC, no heavy IDEs—just Termux, Vanilla JS, and raw browser APIs.
-I use AI as my execution engine, providing exhaustive, constraint-heavy specifications to build systems that span 3D graphics, decentralized networking, and digital therapeutics.
+No high-end PC, no heavy IDEs—just Termux, raw browser APIs, and AI as my execution engine.
+I provide exhaustive, constraint-heavy specifications to build systems that span 3D graphics, decentralized networking, and digital therapeutics.

 ---